Avidei/win-radio-master/README.md

 * Close Command Prompt, download and install `streamripper-windows-installer-{any_version}.exe` on your computer

-* Rerun script and choose radiostation, it should open stream in your default browser and run job to ripping in command prompt
+* Rerun script and choose radiostation, it should open stream in your default browser and run job to save your stream in command prompt

 ![radio_records.png](img/in_action.png)